mpcq-network/mpcq-json-rpc-relay/docs/design/sendRawTransaction-fast-return.md

 - **Reduced Latency**: By returning the hash immediately, users experience significantly lower wait times.
 - **Asynchronous Processing**: Transactions can be processed in the background without blocking the client, maintaining efficiency and scalability.
-- **EVM Equivalence**: This aligns Hedera’s behavior with Ethereum, enhancing interoperability for developers.
+- **EVM Equivalence**: This aligns MPCQ’s behavior with Ethereum, enhancing interoperability for developers.

 However, challenges such as error handling for failed requests and user experience considerations for polling mechanisms must be addressed.